West Palm Beach, Florida: Television

 West Palm Beach is ranked as the 38th largest television market in the country by Nielsen Media Research.
-The market is served by stations affiliated with major American networks including WPTV-TV/5 (NBC), WPEC/12 (CBS), WBWP-LD/19 (Ind.), WPBF/25 (ABC), WFLX/29 (FOX), WTVX/34 (CW), WXEL-TV/42 (PBS), WTCN-CD/43 (MYTV), WWHB-CD/48 (Azteca), WFGC/61 (CTN), and WPXP-TV/67 (ION).
+The market is served by stations including WPTV-TV 5 (NBC), WHDT 9 (Independent), WPEC 12 (CBS), WBWP-LD 19 (Purple TV), WPBF 25 (ABC), WFLX 29 (FOX), WTVX 34 (CW), WXEL-TV 42 (PBS), WTCN-CD 43 (MNTV), WWHB-CD 48 (Roar), WFGC 61 (CTN), and WPXP-TV 67 (Ion).

-The area's official Telemundo affiliate is WSCV in Miami, WLTV is the area's Univision affiliate, and WAMI-DT is the area's UniMás affiliate, also in Miami.
+Miami television stations also serving the West Palm Beach area include WLTV 23 (Univision), WSCV 51.4 (Telemundo) and WAMI-DT 69 (UniMás).
 In addition to those, many Miami/Ft.
-Lauderdale market TV and radio stations are also available and viewed in West Palm Beach.
+Lauderdale market television stations are also available and viewed in West Palm Beach.

 Crime

 Violent crime: According to Florida Department of Law Enforcement (FDLE) statistics, West Palm Beach is experiencing a steep drop in major crimes.
-In the past decade, crime has dropped more in West Palm Beach than in any other major city (approximately 100,000 residents or more) in the state of Florida.
+In the past decade, crime dropped more in West Palm Beach than any other major city (approximately 100,000 residents or more) in Florida.
 In 1993, West Palm Beach was featured in a 60 Minutes segment on urban decay.
 At the time, 80% of downtown properties were vacant.
 Since then, the city has done much to improve its image, at least in the physical sense.
 Occupancy is high, and housing prices have risen rapidly.
-FDLE stats show that the total crime rate per 100,000 residents has dropped by more than 50% since 2000, from 13,880 that year to 6,571 in 2008.
+FDLE statistics show the total crime rate per 100,000 residents has dropped by over 50% since 2000, from 13,880 that year to 6,571 in 2008.
 In 2008 alone, there was a 17.9% drop in crime.
 Annual crime rates are always more than three times the national average.
 However, as of 2006, the city's crime average has been gradually decreasing while robbery was up 17 percent.
 West Palm Beach's northern neighbor, Riviera Beach, has an even higher violent crime rate.

 The following are the crime rates, per 100,000 people, for West Palm Beach as of 2005.

-Dunbar Village: In 2007, a resident was gang-raped by Jakaris Taylor and a group of 3 other teenagers in one of the city's public housing developments, Dunbar Village Housing Projects, with her son forced to participate, drawing national outrage.